OpenNews/srccon-work/homepage.md

 ## Attendee scholarships

 We are also partnering with the News Integrity Initiative to provide [Diversity Scholarships](/scholarships) for journalists of color to attend SRCCON:WORK.
-We will also have a small number of scholarships for facilitators and white journalists from local and regional news organizations.
+We will also have a small number of scholarships available to facilitators and white journalists from local and regional news organizations.
 The scholarship application will be part of the form to tell us why you'd like to attend SRCCON:WORK.

 ## When, where, and other logistics